Ember.js: Fastboot

-Fastboot is an Ember CLI addon created by the Ember core team that gives Ember developers the ability to run their apps in Node.js.
-This feature allows end users to see HTML and CSS right away, with the JavaScript downloading in the background and taking over once it has fully loaded.
+Fastboot is an Ember CLI add-on created by the Ember core team that gives Ember developers the ability to run their apps in Node.js.
+This feature allows end users to see HTML and CSS right away, with JavaScript downloading in the background and taking over once it has fully loaded.

 Liquid Fire

 Liquid Fire provides animation support for Ember applications.
 Features include animated transitions between routes and between models within a single route.
 It provides a DSL for solidifying spatial route relationships, cleanly separated from view-layer implementation details.
 An example would be to animate a screen transition so that the new screen appears to slide in from one edge of the browser.

 Release process

 See the releases blog for the full list of releases and detailed changelog.

 Release cycle

 Ember follows a six-week release cycle, inspired by the rapid release cycle of Google Chrome.

 Starting with Ember 2.0, related projects supported by the core team have their releases coordinated, and share a version number with Ember itself.